konvajs/site/source/docs/events/Custom_Hit_Region.md

-#HTML5 Canvas Konva Custom Hit Function Tutorial
+title: Canvas Konva Custom Hit Function Tutorial
+---

 To create a custom hit draw function for a shape with Konva, we can set the `drawHitFunc` property.
 A hit draw function is the function that Konva